 - Performance Clause: Group’s performance of this Agreement is expressly conditioned upon the availability and execution of a contract between a hotel and the American Sociological Association (ASA).
 The Group must hold its National Convention in the same city as the ASA’s National Convention.
 If for any reason beyond the control of Group, the ASA cancels or changes dates for their Annual Convention, Group in its sole discretion, may terminate this Agreement without liability described in the Cancellation Policy, upon written notice to Hotel.
 In addition, all deposits Group has provided to Hotel shall be promptly returned to the Group.

-- Rebooking Clause: In the event Group cancels the Conference for reasons not otherwise permitted in this Agreement, one hundred percent (100%) of collected cancellation fees may be credited towards a future meeting of equal or greater size that is re-booked and takes place at Hotel within 12 months of the cancellation.
+- Rebooking Clause: In the event Group cancels the Conference for reasons not otherwise permitted in this Agreement, one hundred percent (100%) of collected cancellation fees may be credited towards a future meeting of equal or greater size that is re-booked and takes place at Hotel within 12 months of the cancellation date.

 - Chemical Sensitivities Clause: Hotel shall be attentive to Group’s request regarding chemical sensitivities [perfume, cologne, aftershave, air fresheners, hand soaps, paint, wall coverings, new carpet, smoke and cigarette smoke, etc.].
 Hotel shall make every effort in keeping Group’s guests comfortable during their stay.

-- Directional Signs and Posters: Hotel shall allow Group to display directional signs that are professionally printed in Hotel lobby and in Group’s meeting space
+- Signage in Public Space Clause: Hotel shall allow Group to display directional signs that are professionally printed in Hotel lobby and in Group’s meeting space.